elisdanga/Additional_Resources/Haskell/Classes/Week 4 - More list comprehension/README.md

 Define a function that takes in a number and represents it with a list made up from its digits.

 ## Task 9
-Define a function that finds the minimum element(s) in a list and appends it to the front of a list.
+Define a function that finds the minimum element in a list and appends it to the front of a list.

 Example: